NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

    Python editor supports it).
 The type stubs module is specific to each version of Ghidra:
    * Online: `pip install ghidra-stubs==<version>`
    * Offline: `python3 -m pip install --no-index -f <GhidraInstallDir>/docs/ghidra_stubs ghidra-stubs`
+4. Optionally install the Java type stubs to improve your development experience (assuming your Python editor supports it):
+   * Online: `pip install java-stubs-converted-strings`
+   * Offline: Not available
-4. Optionally point PyGhidra at your Ghidra installation by setting the `GHIDRA_INSTALL_DIR` environment variable.
+5. Optionally point PyGhidra at your Ghidra installation by setting the `GHIDRA_INSTALL_DIR` environment variable.
 If not set, PyGhidra will point itself at the last used installation of Ghidra.
 Alternatively, you can point PyGhidra at a Ghidra installation with `pyghidra.start(install_dir=<GhidraInstallDir>)` (see below).